plutov/packagemain/15-google-cloud-functions-in-go/README.md

 Hi Gophers, My name is Alex Pliutau.

-Earlier this month Google Cloud team finally announced beta support of Go, the runtime uses Go 1.11, which includes go modules as we know.
+Earlier this month Google Cloud Functions team finally announced beta support of Go, the runtime uses Go 1.11, which includes go modules as we know.

 And in this video I am going to show how to write and deploy 2 types of functions: HTTP function and background function.